COVID-19 Reinforces the Need for Intelligent, Data-Driven Supply Chain Systems for Faster and Effective Decision-Making

 Coronavirus (COVID-19) is among the most severe and widespread global outbreaks in recent times.
 While China was the epicenter, the impact has been global — infecting people, impacting travel and disrupting global supply chains.

 What’s the Impact of COVID-19 on Your Organization?

 Assess and Act Now with Rapid Response Solutions from GEP.

 As containment plans are put in place across geographies, China has put travel restrictions and factory shutdowns in place.
 But the implications are both within and beyond its borders.
 As the virus spreads to Japan, Italy, the U.S. and now Brazil, supply chain leaders will have to strategize before the impact goes global.

-In fact, global automaker Hyundai has suspended its production lines in South Korea due to a shortage of parts from China.
+In fact, global automaker Hyundai has suspended its production lines in South Korea due to shortage of parts from China.
 The automobile industry is vulnerable to disruptions in the supply chain because the parts that make complex products are often sourced from China.
-The impairment could be difficult to quantity right now, but this could point to disruptions eventually across industries where demand and supply need instant feed.
+While the impairment could be difficult to quantify right now, this could point to disruptions eventually across industries where demand and supply need instant feed.

 Coronavirus has also managed to put the focus on Apple Inc. According to a Reuters source, Foxconn which makes smartphones for Apple has extended the halt on production in China.
 Although Foxconn has factories in India, Vietnam and Mexico to keep shipment numbers intact, any extended halt in China could have the potential to disrupt its supply chain.
 There could be a domino effect as exposure to the virus from the affected zones cannot be ruled out.